 How is IBS diagnosed?

 Your healthcare provider will look at your past health and give you a physical exam.
-He or she will also do lab tests to check for infection and for redness and swelling (inflammation).
+You may not need any specific testing.
+Your provider will decide how much testing you need depending on your age and symptoms.
+They will also do lab tests to check for infection and for redness and swelling (inflammation).

 There are usually no physical signs to tell for sure that you have IBS.
-There is also no exact test for IBS.
+There are also no exact tests for IBS.

 Your healthcare provider will do lab tests and imaging tests to make sure that you don’t have other diseases.
 These tests may include the following:

 - Blood tests.
 These are done to see if you are lacking healthy red blood cells (anemia), have an infection, or have an illness caused by inflammation or irritation.

 - Urinalysis and urine culture.
 These help to see if you have an infection in any part of your urinary system (urinary tract infection or UTI).
 This includes your kidneys, the tubes that send urine from the kidneys to the bladder (ureters), your bladder, and the urethra, where urine leaves your body.